mliond/Ironhack---Week-3/README.txt

 Day 1: We learned about CSS, cloned Google layout (really basic), learned about Bootstrap, and finally cloned a layout called 'Revera' using Bootstrap and custom CSS.
 Day 2: We spent a lot of time cloning the Google Drive layout.
 Mine looks pretty good.
 Day 3: We started with Javascript.
-First, we learned about all loops etc, then built a function, which calculates several stats from an array of numbers.
+Several small exercises to learn the basics.
+Afterwards we learned about callbacks and did a keynote terminal and a JSON reader called Game of Thrones Episodes.